adskinner/portfolio/process.md

 When I’ve completed the website design mockups, I’ll share them with you and I will provide in-depth notes for clarification.
 You will review the mockups and then share your feedback and edits.

 This is an important time to be critical and really think about what you want for your website going forward.
-The website design mockups can be easily tweaked and adjusted to your needs, but it will be more difficult to make adjustments once I start development on the website.
+The website design mockups can be easily tweaked and adjusted to your needs, but it will be more time consuming to make adjustments once I start development on the website.

 I’ll provide additional drafts on the mockups until you are completely satisfied.
 Once the mockups are approved, I’ll send my second invoice and then get started on the website development!